zeek/zeek-osquery/README.md

 ## Installation ##
- As this branch is under heavy development, we currently also work on a build system to integrate `bro-osquery` into `osquery`.
+ As this project is under heavy development, we currently also work on a build system to integrate `bro-osquery` into `osquery`.
 There is no working solution for all platforms yet.
 However, here are some implications when compiling `bro-osquery`:

  1. Osquery comes with its own dependencies, system libraries and compilers (delivered with brew).
 As a result, also the library `libosquery` is build with this custom tool-chain.
  2. When building bro-osquery and including/linking against `libosquery`, we need the very same tool-chain.
 That is why we will integrate bro-osquery into the build system of osquery.